bryankeller/BLKFlexibleHeightBar/README.md

 ## How do I use it?

 ###Before we get started, understand this:
-The height of the bar is not set directy by adjusting the bar's size.
+The height of the bar is not set directy by adjusting the bar's frame.
 Rather, height adjustments are made by setting the `progress` property of the bar.
 The progress property represents how much the bar has shrunk from its maximum height to its minimum height

 * `progress == 0.0` means the bar is at its maximum height.
 * `progress == 0.5` means the bar is halfway between its maximum height and minimum height.